A good degree (usually 1st or 2:1) in chemistry or a closely related discipline.

 January, October, July, April

-A good degree (usually 1st or 2:1) in chemistry or a closely related discipline.
-The department consists of around 45 staff members plus approximately 50 research students plus postdoctoral researchers and fellows.
-Our strengths are in analytical science, including the study and detection of biomarkers; in energy research such as solar energy harvesting, hydrogen generation, functional energy materials/coatings, photochemistry and batteries and supercapacitors; and in catalytic, synthetic and flow methods to prepare new molecules for health and materials applications.
+Our strengths are in analytical science including: the study and detection of biomarkers; in energy research such as solar energy harvesting, hydrogen generation, functional energy materials/coatings, photochemistry, and batteries and supercapacitors; and in catalytic, synthetic and flow methods to prepare new molecules for health and materials applications.

 Qualification and course duration